How to Prevent Disease & Death in Chickens

 Some common regional differences that you will have to consider are:

-• what seasonal weather your region experiences (lots of rain, snow, etc…)
+• What seasonal weather your region experiences (lots of rain, snow, etc…).

-• does your region experience more consistently warm temperatures or cool temperatures?
+• Does your region experience more consistently warm temperatures or cool temperatures?

-• does your region have regular seasonal changes or does it stay consistent throughout the year?
+• Does your region have regular seasonal changes or does it stay consistent throughout the year?

 Action Step: Make a list of the regional elements in your area that could affect the health of your flock.
+Consider things like winterizing the chicken coop or preventing heat stress.

 • Save